Planning a Patagonia itinerary can be a little complicated if you want to see the best of both worlds, from the two countries that it inhabits.

 What to do in Bariloche

 The city of Bariloche is perched on Argentina’s western edge, close to its border with Chile.
 Situated at the foothills of the Andes Mountains and the shores of Nahuel Huapi Lake, Bariloche and its surrounding areas are known as the Lake District of Argentina.
-This alpine-like town has more of a small and quaint European city feel about it, mixed with undeniable Patagonian style.
+This alpine-like town has more of a small European city feel about it, mixed with undeniable Patagonian style.

 Born out of the 1930s and 40s demand for skiing, trekking and mountaineering facilities, Bariloche is the perfect base to explore the wider Lake District.

-One place that really elevates Bariloche is the nearby Nahuel Huapi National Park.
+One place that really elevates Bariloche is the nearby Nahuel Huapi, National Park.
 Opened in the mid-1930s, Nahuel Huapi National Park was the first of its kind in the country.
 Spend a day hiking through the foothills of the Andean mountain range and take a boat out on the 200 square miles of lake to really appreciate the stunning scenery.
 You’ll need to pay around 400 pesos as an entry fee into the national park, and a few thousand for the boat ride.

 The city of Bariloche also has a few attractions that are worth your time.
 These include the Museo de la Patagonia, which dives into the history of Patagonia, its indigenous peoples and the history of the nearby national park.